humanitiesplusdesign/messydata/README.md

 # From Messy Data to Beautiful Visualization

-This is the repository with syllabus and materials for a course taught at Stanford University in Spring 2013 as part of the Humanities+Design program.
+This is the repository with syllabus and materials for a course taught by @cncoleman and @glaucomantegari at Stanford University in Spring 2013 as part of the Humanities+Design program.

 Course Description: